oneapi-src/oneAPI-samples/DirectProgramming/Fortran/optimize_samples/README.md

 ## Compile the sample several times using different optimization options:

+   * O0 - No optimizations
    * O1 - Enables optimizations for speed and disables some optimizations that increase code size and affect speed.
    * O2 - Enables optimizations for speed.
 This is the generally recommended optimization level.
 Vectorization is enabled at O2 and higher levels.
    * O3 - Performs O2 optimizations and enables more aggressive loop transformations such as Fusion, Block-Unroll-and-Jam, and collapsing IF statements.

-Read the [Intel® Fortran Compiler Developer Guide and Reference][1]:<https://software.intel.com/content/www/us/en/develop/documentation/fortran-compiler-developer-guide-and-reference/top.html>"Intel® Fortran Compiler Developer Guide and Reference" for more information about these options.
+Read the [Intel® Fortran Compiler Developer Guide and Reference][1]
+[1]: https://software.intel.com/content/www/us/en/develop/documentation/fortran-compiler-developer-guide-and-reference/top.html "Intel® Fortran Compiler Developer Guide and Reference" for more information about these options.

 Some of these automatic optimizations use features and options that can